 I can’t recall the exact moment when basic human kindness become the exception rather than the rule around here.
 Because we’re all earth angels if we choose to be.
 WE HAVE BEEN GIVEN THE BLESSING OF FREE WILL, regardless of the means by which you believe it's been given.
-The last I checked, that is our purpose on this big blue marble.
+The last I checked, that is our purpose on this big blue marble: to truly choose to use our gifts for good.
 Which is why I have yet to understand how one’s faith in any religious doctrine or spiritual tradition, all based on loving thy neighbor and helping others, could ever be exclaimed with fervent ardor and defensively slung, yet enacted with caveats and exceptions.

 That's not how this works.
 That's now how any of this works.